EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 - The sequence CPU must be in the first slot (slot 1) because the CPU in the first slot becomes the master of the unit and the master resets the whole system upon rebooting.
-- The F3RP71 CPU should NOT have an access, regardless of read or write, to the I/O modules that are used with the normal sequence CPU for the interlock.
+- The F3RP71 CPU should NOT have any access, regardless of read or write, to the I/O modules that are used with the normal sequence CPU for the interlock.